Tips to Make the Border Experience Easier

 What The Driver Should Do at a Border Crossing

 - Always remove sunglasses so agents can read your eyes.
-The agent is making a judgement as to whether you pose a security threat or are trying to hide something.
+The Customs Officer is making a judgement about whether you pose a security threat or are trying to hide something.
 They can ask one question or 100 if they choose.
 They usually ask your citizenship, destination, intended activity and length of stay.
 If they have concerns, they can send you to a secondary inspection for further questioning or to search your vehicle.

 - Do not enter using a NEXUS, FAST, or READY LANE unless ALL passengers in the vehicle have that type of card in their possession.

-- Don’t be drunk or drugged when you reach the border.
-Thousands of people are arrested by the border patrol every year for driving under the influence.
-Consider this a roadside sobriety checkpoint.
+- Consider this a roadside sobriety checkpoint and don’t be drunk or drugged when you reach the border.
+Thousands of people are arrested by Customs Officers every year for driving under the influence.

 - Recreational vehicles can use car or RV lanes but should not use truck lanes.
 You should also be prepared that the officer may want to come on-board to look around your vehicle.